Brookside (TV series): 1980s

-Central to much of the show's early publicity were the working-class Grant family - socialist factory worker Bobby (Ricky Tomlinson), devout Catholic Sheila (Sue Johnston), and their three children Barry (Paul Usher), Karen (Shelagh O'Hara) and Damon (Simon O'Brien) - who moved into 5 Brookside Close from a rundown council estate.
+Central to much of the show's early publicity were the working-class Grant family - socialist factory worker Bobby (Ricky Tomlinson), devout Catholic Sheila (Sue Johnston), and their children Barry (Paul Usher), Karen (Shelagh O'Hara) and Damon (Simon O'Brien) - who moved into 5 Brookside Close from a rundown council estate.
 Bobby and Sheila's turbulent marriage proved popular, as Bobby's socialist principles clashed with Sheila's traditional family values.
 The Grants contrasted their conservative, middle-class neighbours Paul (Jim Wiggins) and Annabelle Collins (Doreen Sloane), and their children Lucy (Katrin Cartlidge/Maggie Saunders) and Gordon (Nigel Crowley/Mark Burgess), who downsized from a large home on the Wirral to Number 8 after Paul was made redundant from his executive position at a chemical plant.
 Much of the early storylines were driven by the social and political differences between the left-wing Grants and the right-wing Collinses.
-Number 9 was occupied by solicitor's clerk Roger Huntington (Rob Spendlove) and his wife, ambitious accountant Heather (Amanda Burton), and together the Huntingtons represented the "yuppie" subculture that was developing at the time.
-Roger, who was ashamed of his working-class roots, sided with the Collinses against the Grants; Belfast-born Heather was friends with both families.
+Number 9 was occupied by solicitor's clerk Roger Huntington (Rob Spendlove) and his wife, ambitious accountant Heather (Amanda Burton), who together represented the emerging yuppie subculture.
+Roger, who was ashamed of his working-class roots, sided with the Collinses against the Grants; Belfast-born Heather was friendly with both families.
 Low-class newlyweds Gavin (Danny Webb) and Petra Taylor (Alexandra Pigg) arrived next-door to the Huntingtons at Number 10 at the end of November, and Gavin infuriated their neighbours by selling stolen gas cookers from his front lawn.

 The first episode was watched by 4.2 million viewers, but initial reactions were far from positive.
 Critics were quick to point out various technical problems, as well as the swearing now being screened before the watershed.
 As viewing figures stabilised at 1 million, the production team started to iron out the show's teething troubles.
 Soundproof panels were placed on the ceilings of the houses to contain sound and eliminate echoing, and scriptwriters toned down the language and removed a couple of poorly performing supporting actors.
 The atmosphere changed as the rest of the original cast arrived in 1983: computer programmer Alan Partridge (a character played by Dicken Ashworth and unrelated to the later comedy character of the same name) moved into Number 6 in April, and pensioners Harry (Bill Dean) and Edna Cross (Betty Alberge) bought Number 7, arriving in November.
 Following the death of Gavin and the disappearance of Petra, Number 10 became home to Petra's sisters Michelle Jones (Tracey Jay) and Marie Jackson (Anna Keaveney), along with Marie's husband George (Cliff Howells) and their twin sons, Gary and Little George (Allan and Steven Patterson).
 These new characters expanded the cast whilst helping to bring humour and balance to the existing dynamic.
 By 1984, off the back of the popular "Free George Jackson" storyline, Brookside had achieved mainstream popularity, being voted best programme of the year by separate polls in Smash Hits and No.1 magazines.